go-noisetls/noise_socket_spec/noise_socket.md

 ```

-3 messages ndde to be sent and received to implent full Noise_XX handshake.
+3 messages are needed to be sent and received to implement full Noise_XX handshake.

 6. Data packets